U.S. conservative radio provocateur and Trump ally Rush Limbaugh dies

 Trump, a former reality TV personality with a showman’s instincts who pursued right-wing populism during four years in the White House, awarded Limbaugh the highest U.S. civilian honor - the Presidential Medal of Freedom - during his 2020 State of the Union address to a joint session of Congress.

-First lady Melania Trump placed the medal around his neck after her husband lauded Limbaugh as “a special man beloved by millions of Americans” and “the greatest fighter and winner that you will ever meet.”
-Illustrating Limbaugh’s divisiveness, some Democratic lawmakers were heard groaning “oh no” while House of Representatives Speaker Nancy Pelosi - one of his favorite punching bags - sat in stony silence.
+First lady Melania Trump placed the medal around Limbaugh’s neck after her husband lauded him as “a special man beloved by millions of Americans” and “the greatest fighter and winner that you will ever meet.”
+Underscoring Limbaugh’s divisiveness, some Democratic lawmakers were heard groaning “oh no” while House of Representatives Speaker Nancy Pelosi, one of his favorite punching bags, sat in stony silence.

-Trump honored Limbaugh a day after the radio star announced his cancer diagnosis.
-Limbaugh at the time said he planned to continue to do his program “as normally and as competently” as he could while he underwent treatment.
+Trump, a Republican, honored Limbaugh a day after the radio star announced his cancer diagnosis.
+Limbaugh at the time said he planned to continue doing his program “as normally and as competently” as he could while undergoing treatment.

+His show was heard on more than 600 U.S. stations by, according to Limbaugh’s website, up to 27 million people weekly.
+According to Forbes, Limbaugh was paid $85 million in 2020.

 Republican former President George W. Bush said in a statement, “While he was brash, at times controversial, and always opinionated, he spoke his mind as a voice for millions of Americans and approached each day with gusto.”

-He ridiculed mainstream news outlets and relished the controversies often sparked by his on-air commentary.
-His success helped spawn a new class of right-wing pundits on radio, television and the internet, among them Bill O’Reilly, Sean Hannity, Glenn Beck and Alex Jones.

-Limbaugh called his followers “ditto heads.”
-He coined the term “femi-Nazis” to disparage women’s rights activists.
-Limbaugh in 2012 called a law student who spoke to a congressional hearing about birth control a “slut,” causing some sponsors to pull their advertising from his show.

-More recently, Limbaugh promoted Trump’s false claims to have had the 2020 presidential election stolen from him through widespread fraud and irregularities.
+He promoted Trump’s false claims that the 2020 presidential election was stolen through widespread fraud and irregularities.
 After Democrat Joe Biden was inaugurated as Trump’s successor last month, Limbaugh told listeners the new president had not legitimately won.

 Limbaugh also compared the pro-Trump mob that stormed the Capitol in a Jan.
 6 rampage that left five people dead and interrupted certification of Biden’s victory to the American colonists who rose up against British rule in the 18th century.

+Limbaugh ridiculed mainstream news outlets and relished the controversies arising from his on-air commentary.
+His success helped spawn a new class of right-wing pundits on radio, television and the internet, among them Sean Hannity, Bill O’Reilly, Glenn Beck and Alex Jones.

+He called his followers “ditto heads.”
+He coined the term “femi-Nazis” to disparage women’s rights activists.
+Limbaugh in 2012 called a law student who spoke to a congressional hearing about birth control a “slut,” causing some sponsors to pull advertising from his show.

-Limbaugh’s career, and talk radio in general, got a major boost in 1987, when the U.S. Federal Communications Commission repealed rules requiring broadcasters to provide equal time to both sides of political debates.
+Limbaugh’s career, and talk radio in general, received a boost in 1987, when the U.S. Federal Communications Commission repealed rules requiring broadcasters to provide equal time to both sides of political debates.

-Freed from any requirement to air rebuttals to his provocative opinions, Limbaugh’s style suddenly looked more profitable.

-In the 1990s, Democrat Bill Clinton’s presidency gave him a fresh target for his ire and activism, and he claimed to have helped propel a Republican takeover of the U.S. Congress in 1994.
-Democrat Barack Obama became a regular target of Limbaugh’s criticism when he became president in 2009.
+In the 1990s, Democrat Bill Clinton’s presidency gave Limbaugh a fresh target, and he claimed to have helped engineer a 1994 Republican takeover of Congress.
+Limbaugh similarly took aim at Democrat Barack Obama, elected president in 2008.
 When Obama won the Nobel Peace prize, Limbaugh called it an award given to “liberal sellouts.”

 Reporting by Will Dunham; Additional reporting by Lisa Lambert, Helen Coster and Doina Chiacu; Editing by Howard Goller